“Resilient by Design”: Patrick Laird on What Berkeley Gives and Expects in Return

 “Berkeley fans loved it,” he says.
 “It made sense here—this idea that a football player wasn’t afraid to show interest in learning.”

-After his breakout 2017 season, Laird spent the summer training for the NFL, thinking deliberately about his impact beyond football.
+After his breakout 2017 season, in which he rushed 1,127 yards for 8 touchdowns, Laird spent the summer training for the NFL, thinking deliberately about his impact beyond football.

 He learned about summer learning loss, a well-documented phenomenon in which students regress academically if they don’t engage with reading over long breaks.